ryancarr/Data-Structures/Stack/README.md

 # Stack

 This is a generic implementation of a stack in C++.
 I'll cover the basics and not get too fancy.
-The base for the stack will actually use a singally linked list.
+The base for the stack will actually use a singaly linked list.

 ## Public Methods